This article is updated twice a year with our latest picks.

 Shoplifting from American Apparel by Tao Lin

 If you want something short, though not exactly very sweet, pick up Shoplifting from American Apparel.
-Tao Lin's novella is a semi-autobiographical, following a young writer with "a cultish following," though it's also about much larger issues, like class, culture, and art in the digital era.
-Like the rest of his work, this book features Lin's notoriously deadpan and dark, yet strangely seductive, voice.
-It's also about how the selling of a book (aka the cover and the title) has nothing to do with what it's actually about.
+Tao Lin's novella is semi-autobiographical, following a young writer with "a cultish following," though it's also about much larger issues, like class, culture, and art in the digital era.
+Like the rest of his work, this book features Lin's notoriously deadpan and dark (yet strangely seductive) voice.
+It's also about how the selling of a book has nothing to do with what it's actually about.
+Hooked yet?

 Homo Zapiens by Victor Pelevin